Maninder1220/INT-ProJ/AWSnDevOps/IAM/Terraform/Module/iam/README-IAM.md

 # AWS LANDING ZONE
 - What is AWS Landing Zone
-  It is a secure, multi-account foundation built on AWS It is starting point that provides a baseline for
+  It is a secure, multi-account foundation built on AWS It is starting point that provides a baseline for,
   - Account Structure
   - IAM
   - Define rules and processes eg SCP